-O The number of victims of trafficking in persons who were put under protection in 2021 was 47 (nine more than in 2020).
+The number of victims of trafficking in persons who were put under protection in 2022 was 46 (one less than in 2021).

-With regard to the gender of the victims, all were female.

-With regard to the nationality or region of the victims, 31 were Japanese (one more than in 2020), accounting for approximately 70%.
+With regard to the gender of the victims, 44 were female (three less than in 2021), and two were male (two more than in 2021).

-The nationalities of the 16 non-Japanese victims were 10 Philippine nationals (two more than in 2020), four Vietnamese nationals (four more than in 2020), one Chinese national (one more than in 2020), and one Taiwanese (one more than in 2020).

-O With regard to the status of residence of the 16 foreign nationals, 10 victims entered Japan on the status of residence of "Entertainment" (10 more than in 2020), four on the status of residence of "Technical Intern Trainee" (four more than in 2020), one on the status of residence of "Temporary Visitor" (six less than in 2020), and one on the status of residence of "Permanent Resident" (one more than in 2020).
+- With regard to the nationality or region of the victims, 44 were Japanese (13 more than in 2021), accounting for approximately 95%.
+The nationalities of the two non-Japanese victims were one Philippine national (nine less than in 2021), and one Thai national (one more than in 2021). - With regard to the status of residence of the two foreign victims, one was the "Spouse or Child of Japanese National" (one more than in 2021) and the other was a "Temporary Visitor" (the same as in 2021).

-The number of non-Japanese victims who were put under protection by the Immigration Services Agency in 2021 was 11.
-Of these victims, 10 possessed the status of residence and they were permitted to change the status of residence.
-The remaining one victim, who had illegally overstayed and was therefore in violation of the Immigration Control and Refugee Recognition Act, was granted special permission to stay.
+The number of non-Japanese victims who were put under protection by the Immigration Services Agency in 2022 was two.
+Of these victims, one victim, who possessed the status of residence was permitted to change the status of residence.
+The other victim, who had illegally overstayed and was therefore in violation of the Immigration Control and Refugee Recognition Act (Cabinet Order No. 319 of 1951), was granted special permission to stay.